MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 - If you have deployed the Rights Management connector for your on-premises servers: See the [monitoring](monitor-rms-connector.md) information, which includes details about event log entries, performance counters, and logging.

-- For the Azure Information Protection client for Windows: See the [Installation checks and troubleshooting](./rms-client/client-admin-guide.md#installation-checks-and-troubleshooting) section from the administrator guide, and check that you're using a [supported version](./rms-client/client-version-release-history.md#servicing-information-and-timelines).
+- For the Azure Information Protection client:

+    - **Classic client**: See the [Installation checks and troubleshooting](./rms-client/client-admin-guide.md#installation-checks-and-troubleshooting) section from the administrator guide, and check that you're using a [supported version](./rms-client/client-version-release-history.md#servicing-information-and-timelines).

+    - **unified labeling client**: See the [Installation checks and troubleshooting](./rms-client/clientv2-admin-guide.md#installation-checks-and-troubleshooting) section from the administrator guide, and check that you're using a [supported version](./rms-client/unifiedlabelingclient-version-release-history.md#servicing-information-and-timelines).
+    -
 ### Community resources

 We recommend the [Yammer site for Azure Information Protection](https://www.yammer.com/AskIPTeam).
 This resource provides direct responses from the Azure Information Protection team in addition to the benefit of shared experience and knowledge from other admins and consultants.